nextcloud/documentation/admin_manual/installation/installation_wizard.rst

 Database Choice
 ---------------

-SQLite is the default database for Nextcloud Server (it is not available and not supported in the Nextcloud Enterprise edition), and it is good only for testing and lightweight single-user setups without client synchronization.
-Supported databases are MySQL, MariaDB, Oracle 11g (OwnCloud Enterprise edition only), and PostgreSQL, and we recommend :doc:`MySQL/MariaDB <system_requirements>`.
+SQLite is the default database for Nextcloud Server and it is good only for testing and lightweight single-user setups without client synchronization.
+Supported databases are MySQL, MariaDB, Oracle 11g , and PostgreSQL, and we recommend :doc:`MySQL/MariaDB <system_requirements>`.
 Your database and PHP connectors must be installed before you run the Installation Wizard.
 When you install Nextcloud from packages all the necessary dependencies will be satisfied (see :doc:`source_installation` for a detailed listing of required and optional PHP modules).
 You will need the root database login, or any administrator login that has permissions to create and modify databases, and then enter any name you want for your Nextcloud database.

 After you enter your root or administrator login for your database, the installer creates a special database user with privileges limited to the